 How shipping discounts work

-Depending on whether you offer a flat shipping rate, or are using calculated shipping, these discounts work slightly differently.
+Depending on whether you offer a flat shipping rate, or use calculated shipping, these discounts work slightly differently.

 - On the Combined payments and shipping discounts - opens in new window or tab page, select Create or Edit under Combined payments.